 Remove the screws that fix the cooling fan and the heat sink, and disconnect the fan cable from the motherboard to remove the fan and heat sink.
 You can see that the two fans are one-piece design, and the dimensions are relatively close.
 However, the two fans are limited by the size of the fuselage, so the design is relatively thin, relying on a large number of blades and high speed to obtain better air volume and wind pressure.

-Similar to the case of the fan, the thickness of the fins is also affected by the size of the fuselage.
-The interior is only about 2-3 mm thick, but the larger area can still bring good heat dissipation efficiency.
+Similar to the fan, the size of the fuselage affects the thickness of the fins.
+The interior is only about 2-3 mm thick, but the larger area can still provide good heat dissipation efficiency.

 This is the complete picture of the motherboard after removing the cooling module, fan, battery, metal shield, and SSD.
 If you have to replace the keyboard, you need to remove the motherboard and the USB board on the left.

 The memory is onboard and hidden inside the metal shield.
-When opened, you can see the 8GB DDR4 memory consisting of four chips.
+When opened, you can see the 8GB DDR4 memory, which consists of four chips.

 The control chip of the Thunderbolt 3 port also has its own metal shield, which shows the rigor of Dell’s design.